-One trial most teachers go through when teaching English in Japan is dealing with culture shock.
+Culture shock is one trial most teachers go through when teaching English in Japan.
 Almost every English teacher experiences it in some form or another.
 The severity, how long it lasts and how quickly you get through its phases depends on your personality and how you deal with change.

 Nine out of ten teachers who go to Japan for their first time to teach English get to spend at least a little time in the bubble.
 What’s the bubble you ask?
 It’s the first phase of culture shock.
 It’s like Disney Land but bigger.
 It’s a feeling of happiness and wonder.
 It goes something like this...